 Name Size Bytes Class Attributes D 128x128x27 442368 uint8 map 89x3 2136 double siz 1x3 24 double

-Select the workspace variable in the Import from Workspace dialog box and click OK.
+Select the workspace variable in the Import Volume dialog box and click OK.

-To start a new instance of the Volume Viewer, click New Session.
+To start a new instance of the Volume Viewer app, click New Session.

 When you create a new session, this option deletes all the data currently in the viewer.
 Click Yes to create the new session.

 View the volume in the Volume Viewer app.
-By default, the Volume Viewer displays the data as a volume but you can also view it as slice planes.
+Volume Viewer displays the data as a volume and as slice planes.
 The MRI data displayed as a volume is recognizable as a human head.
 To explore the volume, zoom in and out on the image using the mouse wheel or a right-click.
 You can also rotate the volume by positioning the cursor in the image window, pressing and holding the mouse, and moving the cursor.
 You are always zooming or rotating around the center of the volume.
 The position of the axes in the Orientation Axes window reflects the spatial orientation of the image as you rotate it.

-To change the background color used in the display window, click Background Color and select a color.
+To change the background color used in the display window, open the 3D-Display tab, click Background Color, and select a color.

 Continue using Volume Viewer capabilities until you achieve the best view of your data.

 Adjust View of Volume Data in Volume Viewer